-Forest Schools seek to bring children out of classrooms and into nature where they can learn, discover and experience the touch of the living world and develop in a more balanced and natural way.
+Forest schools seek to bring children out of classrooms and into nature where they can learn, discover and experience the touch of the living world, developing in a more balanced and natural way.

 The benefits of a forest school approach are wide and many:

 - Makes them happier

 - Reduces stress

 - Prevents allergies

 In this blog post we share number of great studies about the value of being outdoors for childhood development.
 This great article talks about the benefits of outdoor play vs. indoor play.
 We also highly recommend the Childhood by Nature website to learn more about why having kids outdoors is so critical.

 We are an outdoor-focused program for children from ages 3-6, offering both preschool and home-schooling enrichment programs.
 Children of all ages spend abundant time in nature.

 Preschool age children are welcome on all days.